Optim-Lab/DrIM/README.md

 # DrIM
-This repository is the official implementation of 'DrIM: Context-Driven Nearest Neighbor Imputation using Language Representation' with PyTorch.
+This repository is the official implementation of 'DrIM: Context-Driven Nearest Neighbor Imputation using Language Representation' with PyTorch (PAKDD 2026).

 > **_NOTE:_** This repository supports [WandB](https://wandb.ai/site) MLOps platform!